naver/must3r/README.md

 ## License
 MUSt3R is released under the MUSt3R Non-Commercial License.
 See [LICENSE](LICENSE) and [NOTICE](NOTICE) for more information.
-A separate notice is available for the checkpoints.
-Make sure to check [CHECKPOINTS_NOTICE](CHECKPOINTS_NOTICE).
+[NOTICE](NOTICE) also contains information about the datasets used to train the checkpoints.
 The mapfree dataset in particular, which was used to train all models, has a very restrictive license.

 ## Get Started